dice-group/autoindex/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/5da35f0710b845ba968aa98863556d7a)](https://www.codacy.com/app/idreestahir/autoindex?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=dice-group/autoindex&amp;utm_campaign=Badge_Grade)
 [![BCH compliance](https://bettercodehub.com/edge/badge/dice-group/autoindex?branch=master)](https://bettercodehub.com/)

 Autoindex are a set of REST API's that aims to index various types of RDF data and also query it.
 It is currently a work in progress.
-A UI is also available for test under http://localhost:9091/
+A UI is also available for test under http://localhost:9091/.

+Please go to the end of this ReadMe file for a simple demo of the UI.

 ## Getting Started